bp-pet/ray-tracing-python/README.md

-# Scene rendering in Python
+# Ray tracing in Python
-Simple implementation of scene rendering.
+Simple implementation of scene rendering with ray tracing.
 Can set a camera position and some objects in `main.py`, then running it will render the scene.

 Based on https://raytracing.github.io/books/RayTracingInOneWeekend.html.
 The goal of the project is learning so I went over some of my process below.